 As an endocrinologist, Dr. Chung has been interested in the “obesity-aging” paradox: an average American gains approximately 30 lbs over 30 years in midlife, even though food intake decreases during this period.
 The weight gain, which occurs primarily in the abdominal/visceral depot, is an important driver of many chronic diseases of Western society: type 2 diabetes, cardiovascular diseases and even cancer and Alzheimer’s disease.
 One possible explanation for the paradox is that aging leads to loss of mitochondria, the organelle that burns fat and generates energy.
 In a recent Cell Metabolism paper, Dr. Chung’s group revealed the mechanism for the mitochondrial loss: increased activity of DNA-dependent protein kinase (DNA-PK) during aging suppresses the activity of AMP-activated protein kinase (AMPK), an important regulator of energy metabolism and mitochondrial function.

-Dr. Chung believes that many common obesity and aging-related diseases are linked to mitochondrial production of oxygen radicals, which activate the inflammatory pathways.
+Many common obesity and aging-related diseases are linked to mitochondrial production of oxygen radicals, which activate the inflammatory pathways.
 Indeed, signature hallmarks of obesity and aging are mitochondrial dysfunction and inflammation.
-His laboratory is employing an extensive range of in vitro and mouse models to understand the biochemical pathways that couple mitochondrial dysfunction to vascular diseases, immune dysfunction (inflammation), type 2 diabetes, fatty liver and neurodegeneration.
+Dr. Chung’s laboratory is employing an extensive range of in vitro and mouse models to understand the biochemical pathways that couple metabolic and mitochondrial dysfunction to vascular diseases, immune dysfunction (inflammation), type 2 diabetes, fatty liver and neurodegeneration.